keboola/website/_solutions/solutions.md

   block: article-list-hp
   headline: Get all your data, act on it immediately !
 Increase profit and market
     share.
-- template: article-list-one-row
+- template: article-list-two-row
-  block: article-list-one-row
+  block: article-list-two-row
   headline: Retail
   content: In the heart of retail is purchase and warehouse management, through store
     locations sales/same store comparisons, throughput and connection to customized